julplee/medium-articles/synthesio-engineering/my-manager-experience-about-remote-work.md

 Don’t bother people with how many hours they are working, just define together clear expectations and agree on them.
 This way only results count, not the way you achieve them

 **This way of thinking is what I recommend to every manager, this is not only to apply when you set remote work options, this is the way to go as a manager**.
 This is is a key factor to succeed your projects and get your teams thriving plus enjoying their days at work.

+# Maybe some drawbacks

+The real drawback behind remote work is that a few of us notice they work more than less.
+It’s necessary to define strong rules when you work from home as you will soon be tempted to work all day long.
+So you need more than never to define your own balance between private and professional life.
+One of our engineers, Christophe, wrote [an excellent article](https://medium.com/synthesio-engineering/how-to-be-a-good-remote-worker-for-your-team-and-for-yourself-42a25ec99ba7) about how to keep an healthy way of working as a remote and avoid overheat.

+# A few advice for managers

+If you are a manager and your people want to take remote days, here are some personal advice that I can provide:

+## Trust your people

+As I like to say, trust is the gift you should offer first without any critical reasoning.
+Most of the time, people want to work from home because this is more convenient for them.
+This could be more convenient for many reasons that I don't mind but there is one for sure: **this allows them to work at most efficiency**.

+## Strengthen your management skills

+Managing full-remote workers or people having only a few days working from home will help you answer questions about your management style, the way you foster relationships, how you create and maintain them, how you build trust and rapport with your team mates, ensure you set together measurable goals...
+This is all good to improve your management skills

 # Our “Work from anywhere” week